hamburger

 • £5,000 cash prize

-• A concerto performance with the competition’s associate orchestra, the Philharmonia Orchestra, in the 2022 Windsor Festival
+• A concerto performance with WFISC associate orchestra, the Royal Philharmonic Orchestra, in the 2024 Windsor Festival in the state appartments of Windsor Castle, by gracious permission of HM The King.

-• A minimum of two recitals, including a performance at Sir William Walton’s home La Mortella, Ischia
+• A minimum of two recitals, with Recital Partner, the William Walton Trust, at Sir William Walton’s home La Mortella, Ischia.

 Second Prize